Codenuggets/Random_Quote_Generator_TD_Project_1/README.md

 Once the usedArray's length is equal to the quotes' array's length, the usedArray gets reset to recycle the quotes.

 Each call to getRandomQuote returns a new quote object to be used in printQuote().

+# randomColorChange()

+A function that generates a random color based on rgb values

+Code was adapted from https://www.w3resource.com/javascript-exercises/javascript-math-exercise-40.php

+Each R/G/B value was calculated by `Math.random()` and `Math.floor()` and then returned by concatenating the values into a `rgb()` string to be fed into printQuote.